smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

-- So, you have an idea, but now you want to
+- So, you have an idea, but now you want to actually go somewhere with it.
 - Most conferences will have a "call for proposals" a couple months beforehand.
 - And, basically all this is is a form that you fill out.